justinappler/blrp/README.md

 Blurp
 =====================================
-This repository contains the backend for Blurp, a simple application for communicating events with the people you know.
+This repository contains the backend for Blrp.me, an application for communicating simple events with the people you know.

 ## Usage